 There are 9 papers in UPSC Mains Exam.

-The qualifying marks for UPSC Mains vary each year as per the UPSC Cutoff.
+The qualifying marks for UPSC Mains vary yearly as per the UPSC Cutoff.
 UPSC Mains Qualifying Marks 2020 was 736 for General Category.

-Total UPSC Mains marks is 1750 marks for 9 Papers.
+Total UPSC Mains marks are 1750 marks for 9 Papers.

 UPSC Mains Exam Date 2022